LEARN ABOUT WATERJETS

-From jewelry making to aerospace, waterjets are involved in the production of many products you many not expect.
+From jewelry making to aerospace, waterjets are involved in the production of many products you may not expect.
 Due to the versatility of cutting with abrasive and the ease-of-use of OMAX's software, OMAX brand waterjets are in a wide variety of industries.
 Below are just a few examples of industries where OMAX abrasive waterjets are thriving.

 In Azcapotzalco, Mexico, there are few companies with the digital manufacturing capacities of MATERIAM.
-This job shop has and will take most any types of jobs coming in through the door.
-The energy sector, aerospace, electronics, medical … any company, any creator, any entrepreneur that may require their service.
+This job shop has and will take most any type of job coming in through the door.
+Energy, aerospace, electronics, medical: any company, any creator, any entrepreneur that may require their service.
 MATERIAM describes themselves as "a team of passionate people whose goal is to improve everyone's life through disruptive products.
-We build great products to solve your business problems."
+We build great products to solve your business problems".
 From prototyping to production, MATERIAM is a one-stop shop.

 Artistic Iron, out of Corona, CA, brought an OMAX 60120 into their shop.
-John Robbins, owner of Artistic Iron, explains how waterjet has added value to his customer metal fabshop.Learn More
+John Robbins, owner of Artistic Iron, explains how waterjet has added value to his custom metal fabshop.

 Whether for training or research, our waterjets serve as learning tools for high school, trade school, college and university engineering and physics labs.